jserv/mini-arm-os/README.md

   - Use ARM PrimeCell PL011 UART0 to print trivial greetings
 * `02-ContextSwitch-1`
   - Basic switch between user and kernel mode
+* `03-ContextSwitch-2`
+  - system call is introduced as an effective method to return to kernel

 Building and Verification
 -------------------------